About this listing

 Sweet corner room in lovely home on quiet street in great location to downtown.
-Comfortable Queen all-foam Sealy bed, desk, chair, bookcase, closet space, Wifi, access to all house amenities.
+Comfortable Queen all-foam Sealy bed, cpu desk, chair, bookcase, closet space, Wifi.
+Laundry access.
 Large deck overlooking green space in back and nice host!

 These lovely accommodations are ideally situated.
 The house is close to highway access but secluded enough to be devoid of highway noise.